materialstheory/multipyles/constrained_dft_vasp/README.md

 Since both use the parameter `LDAUL`, the shell that shift and +U are applied on has to be the same.

+Often, it makes sense to turn off the symmetries (`ISYM` flag in VASP).
+Otherwise, VASP can find a higher symmetry based on the atomic positions than desired when applying a multipolar shift.

 ## How to cite

 If you use this method, please cite both the Zenodo doi